 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-One week til Christmas and before you know it we’ll be embarking on a new year adventure in 2016.
-Likely you or your friends/family will be making a resolution to eat healthy in the new year and what better than a cookbook filled with inventive and creative recipes for good mind health.
+One week until Christmas and before you know it we’ll be embarking on a new year adventure in 2016.
+Likely you or your friends/family will be making a resolution to eat healthy in the new year and what better than a cookbook filled with inventive and creative recipes for good mental health.

 The photographs do make the dishes look delicious so either way, happy cooking!